fischem69/opseu549.github.io/resources.md

 - OPSEU organizes a [range of events](https://opseu.org/events/).
 Look for "educationals" of Region 5 - they are trainings that are available to all of us.

 - OPSEU is divided into regions.
 We are part of region 5.
 Each region has its own offices and employs staff to help the locals.
-Currently our staff representative is Adrian Cadawallader.
+Currently our staff representative is Spencer Mitchell.

+- Poll:  Most Ontarians want the Ontario Science Centre to re-open and remain where it is!
+[Polling Data](https://opseu549.org/_data/Ontario_Science_Centre_Poll_September_2024.xlsx)